isaacgerg/keras_odds_and_ends/README.md

 mnist_swwae-pure-tf-paper.py, uses pure tensorflow but implements L2M error terms not computed in the above better matching derivation in paper [1].

+ChannelNormPooling - this does max-pooling but pools based on the channel-wise norm.
+Thus, entire pixels with all their channels are pooled instead of pooling each channel independently.

 2D FFT
 ======